Edititus/claimNFTApp/README.md

-# A web3 App where  users can claim an Nft
+# claimNFTApp is a Web3 mobile app built with mobile SDK.
+Users can connect their wallets and claim NFTs

 # React Native + thirdweb + TypeScript Starter Template